 Other defined benefit plans

-The remaining defined benefit plans are located in Austria, Germany, Great Britain, Italy, Taiwan, France, Japan and Korea.
-Only the last three plans listed are still open for new plan participants.
+The remaining defined benefit plans are located in Austria, Germany, Great Britain, Italy, Taiwan, France, Japan, Korea and the Philippines.
+Only the last four plans listed are still open for new plan participants.

 Other long-term employee benefits